kubernetes-sigs/logtools/logcheck/README.md

 Unstructured klog logging calls are flagged as error.

+## klog (disabled by default)

+None of the klog logging methods may be used.
+This is even stricter than `unstructured`.
+Instead, code should retrieve a logr.Logger from klog and log through that.

 ## parameters (enabled by default)

 This ensures that if certain logging functions are allowed and are used, those